3DBAG/3dbag-docs/docs/en/delivery/gpkg.md

 We have 3DBAG GeoPackage files available separately for each tile, and we also offer one big file that contains the entire 3DBAG dataset.
 The GeoPackage files contain [all the layers](../../schema/layers/#data-layers).

-Note: To download multiple 3DBAG tiles in GeoPackage format, please refer to [this script](https://github.com/3DBAG/3dbag-scripts/blob/main/tile_download.py).
+Note: To automatically download multiple 3DBAG tiles in GeoPackage format, please refer to [this script](https://github.com/3DBAG/3dbag-scripts/blob/main/tile_download.py).

 ### GeoPackage data dump file
 When working with the compressed GeoPackage files, it is not strictly necessary to decompress them.